nuonuo28/Java-Full-Stack/SelfIntro.md

 3. write “just enough” code, the simplest possible, to make the test pass
 4. “refactor” the code until it conforms to the simplicity criteria
 5. repeat, “accumulating” unit tests over time

+### Feature of Java 8:

+**Default method**: The default methods were introduced to provide backward compatibility so that existing interfaces can use the lambda expressions without implementing the methods in the implementation class.
+Default methods are also known as **defender methods** or **virtual extension methods**.

+**Lambda:** A lambda expression is a short block of code which takes in parameters and returns a value.
+Lambda expressions are similar with methods, but they do not need a name and they can be implemented right in the body of a method.

+**Stream API:** It is used to process collections of objects.
+A stream is a sequence of objects that supports various methods which can be pipelined to produce the desired result.
+ The features of Java stream are:

+A stream is not a data structure instead it takes input from the Collections, Arrays or I/O channels.

+Streams don’t change the original data structure, they only provide the result as per the pipelined methods.

+Each intermediate operation is lazily executed and returns a stream as a result, hence various intermediate operations can be pipelined.
+Terminal operations mark the end of the stream and return the result.

+**Functional Interfaces:** It is an interface that contains only one abstract method.
+They can have only one functionality to exhibit.
+From Java 8 onwards, lambda expressions can be used to represent the instance of a functional interface.
+A functional interface can have any number of default methods.

+### JDBC

+#### JDBC vs ORM

+**JDBC** (Java Database Connectivity) is the Java API that manages connecting to a database, issuing queries and commands, and handling result sets obtained from the database.
+ORM responsible for establishing connections with the database, unlike JDBC.
+It uses Query Language to communicate with the database and execute the queries.
+After, ORM maps itself the results to corresponding Java objects.

+### Servlet

+A **servlet** is a Java programming language class that is used to extend the capabilities of servers that host applications accessed by means of a request-response programming model.
+Although **servlets** can respond to any type of request, they are commonly used to extend the applications hosted by web servers.